RezaRahemtola/Area/docs/architecture/devops.md

 to simplify testing and cross-validation of features
 - Documentation linting: Checking that all the files of this documentation (created in `markdown`) are correctly formatted and follow the best practices.
+- Sonarqube: A tool used to perform continuous code inspections to help deliver Clean Code, detect security issues and keep high standards to focus on code quality and maintainability.
+It runs on every push to `main` on a self-hosted instance (with subdomain, `nginx` config and SSL certificate).

 ## Continuous Deployment